System Design Space

 Python: The Documentary premieres

-The film captures Python's technical and cultural evolution from CWI roots to industrial AI era impact.
+The film captures Python's engineering and cultural evolution from CWI to the era of industrial AI.

 How the language evolves